Queensland's new Zero Emission Vehicle Strategy

 • second-hand vehicles

-• a retro-fitted zero emission vehicles and other vehicle conversion kits (including any other alternative fuel source)
+• retro-fitted zero emission vehicles and other vehicle conversion kits, including any other alternative fuel source

 • hybrid and plug-in hybrid electric vehicles